Quansight-Labs/quansight-labs-site/posts/2021/07/introducing-code-generator-v020.md

 ## Deep Learning As a Routine

-In deep learning applications, neural networks are typically accompanied by the codebase to preprocess the input and output data, visualize the results, define proper training and evaluation pipelines, and more.
+In deep learning applications, neural networks are typically accompanied by code to preprocess the input and output data, visualize the results, define proper training and evaluation pipelines, and more.
 A significant part of this supporting code consists of reusable components, like data loaders, training loops, logging, and tracking.
-Therefore, deep learning practitioners usually organize their boilerplate codebases into collections of reusable components to speed up the development.
+Therefore, deep learning practitioners usually organize their boilerplate codebases into collections of reusable components to speed up development.

 PyTorch-Ignite is one such practical solution, a high-level library from the PyTorch ecosystem for training neural networks designed to simplify workflow development while maintaining maximum control, flexibility, and reproducibility.
 PyTorch-Ignite feels like a natural extension to PyTorch.

 ## Ignite Your Training Pipelines

-Ignite's Code Generator is an open-source tool developed to boost your training pipeline's scripts, carefully designed by PyTorch-Ignite's contributors to promote Ignite's best practices.
-The application has a user-friendly and intuitive web interface, simple enough for day-to-day use, and it is an excellent choice for fast configured PyTorch training script prototyping.
+PyTorch-Ignite's Code Generator is an open-source tool developed to boost your training pipeline's scripts, carefully designed by PyTorch-Ignite's contributors to promote PyTorch-Ignite's best practices.
+The application has a user-friendly and intuitive web interface, simple enough for day-to-day use, and it is an excellent choice for quickly generating a custom templates for training PyTorch models.

 In this release, we are using a new application development stack to enhance the user experience tenfold.
-For UI, we will proceed with the JavaScript stack, and the PyTorch framework and the PyTorch-Ignite library will remain as is for elaborating template code.
+For UI, we switched to a JavaScript stack.
+The PyTorch and PyTorch-Ignite specific generated code remains the same.

 ### Getting Started